 Today's naan bread pizza recipe was adapted from Jill Dupleix Recipes and her Indian Pizza recipe.

-- 1 tsp mild or hot curry powder
+- 1 teaspoon mild or hot curry powder

-- 2 tbsp olive oil (plus extra for drizzling)
+- 2 tablespoon olive oil (plus extra for drizzling)

 - 4 small naan breads (can use pitta breads too)